hysan/FlaskReactPostgresStack/ABOUT.md

     * Manages all the backend Javascript dependencies that this project has.
     * For example: bower, webpack, babel, etc.
     * These are all node packages that will be installed when you run `yarn`.
+    * This is also where all of our `yarn run` scripts are configured for shortcut commands.
 * **yarn.lock**
     * Has information about dependencies that you need for yarn.
     * Need to check this into version control.